tomjoht/tomjoht.github.io/_posts/2016/2016-01-04-content-marketing-to-the-rescue-for-thought-leadership.md

 ---

 ## Hearing a lot lately about "unified customer experience"
 This past year I've been hearing a lot about addressing the whole customer journey, or developing a [unified customer experience strategy](https://www.linkedin.com/pulse/why-you-need-unified-customer-experience-strategy-scott-abel).
-Companies need to have consistent content for every touchpoint with the customer, from the time the users are prospects to the time those users become customers.
+Companies need to have consistent content for every touchpoint with the customer, from the time the users are prospects to the time those users become customers and beyond.

 When users are exploring a company, they may listen to a webinar, watch an overview video, explore a demo site, read a blog article, download a white paper, and so on.